Warm Glow, Scope and Parochialism: A Natural Field Experiment After the Climate Law Referendum

 Minimum detectable effect size for main outcomes (accounting for sample design and clustering)

 The study is individually randomized with no clustering.
-The planned sample size is 3,367 individuals allocated approximately equally across four arms in a two by two design.
-The primary contrast pools across the framing dimension and compares assignment to the public recognition condition versus the anonymous condition, yielding approximately half the sample per main arm.
+The planned sample size is 3,543 individuals allocated approximately equally across four arms in a two-by-two design.
+The primary analyses estimate the main effects of motivational appeal (warm-glow versus instrumental) and spatial scope (local versus global), as well as their interaction.
+For the estimation of main effects, observations are pooled across the complementary treatment dimension, yielding approximately half the sample in each main comparison arm.
 A formal minimum detectable effect size is not pre specified because it depends on the baseline level and variance of the main outcomes in this fundraising campaign, in particular the donation rate, the distribution of donation amounts, and the variance of link click behavior.

 IRB